 |Q. ||Why does Derryfield need an Annual Fund?|

-Contributions to the Annual Fund are vital because they support the daily life of the School, funding 4.8% of our operating budget.
-Annual Fund gifts support:
+Contributions to the Annual Fund are vital because they support the daily life of the School, funding 6.2% of the School’s operating budget, or $650,000, and it covers everything from financial aid to academics, athletics, arts, and faculty salaries.

 |Q. ||Doesn't tuition cover the cost of a student's education?|